atk4/dsql/docs/connection.rst

    Connection::register('mysql', Custom\MySQL\Connection::class); // or directly using the class
    Custom\MySQL\Connection::register();

 The driver type used in the latter case is the default value of the `$driverType` property of `Custom\MySQL\Connection`

-.. php:method:: createDriverConnection(array $dsn)
+.. php:method:: establishDriverConnection(array $dsn)

-   The method should return the underlying connection object used by the `Connection` class.
+   The method should establish connection with DB and return the underlying connection object used by the `Connection` class.
 By default PDO is used but the method can be overriden to return custom object to be used for connection to DB.